VEZY/Postdoc_steps/README.md

-This book is made to keep track of my work during my post-doctorate position for the ReMIX project.
+This book is made to keep track of the work made during the post-doctorate position on stics-intercrop for the ReMIX project.